EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 ### Data Publishers<!--! {#menu_walk_data_publisher} -->

-Here we set up all three possible data publisers and link all of them to the same Logger object.
+Here we set up all three possible data publishers and link all of them to the same Logger object.

 #### Monitor My Watershed<!--! {#menu_walk_enviro_diy_publisher} -->